 This track focuses on the role of various kinds of organizations in peacebuilding and the challenges they face.
 Students reflect on what it means to be a leader in an organization, the ingredients of effective leadership, and their own leadership style.
 They also acquire skills and tools needed to manage organizational peacebuilding efforts effectively.

-Career options: Professional positions in peace-related local and international NGOs, governmental and intergovernmental agencies, and religious and other civil society organizations.
+Career options: Professional positions and leadership in peace-related local and international NGOs, governmental and intergovernmental agencies, and religious and other civil society organizations.

 Conflict Analysis and Transformation

 This track focuses on the nature and dynamics of conflict as well as strategies for managing and transforming conflict into more positive relationships, sustainable peace, and just societies.
 Students gain skills in identifying key factors and dilemmas in conflict settings and in fostering constructive change processes.